Muscle pain after exercise: What it means and how to manage it

 What can you do to reduce the likelihood of sore muscles after exercise?

-If you’re just starting out or reigniting your fitness journey, the secret is to start slowly and increase the frequency, duration and intensity of exercise gradually over a six-week period.
-This is why the Smart Start template works so well – it’s designed to minimize muscle soreness and allow the adaptation process to occur with minimal discomfort.
+BH: “If you’re just starting out or reigniting your fitness journey, the secret is to start slowly and increase the frequency, duration and intensity of exercise gradually over a six-week period.
+If you adopt this gradual approach you’ll minimize muscle soreness and allow the adaptation process to occur with minimal discomfort.”

 We’re told to warm-up and warm-down, but can you do more to avoid strain or pain?

-Avoiding muscle pain or strain relies on knowing your limits during a workout.
-If you haven’t curled a bar for a long time, chances are your biceps aren’t going to be too happy when you suddenly subject them to bicep curls for a whole track (which may consist of around 100 reps) in a BODYPUMP class.
-Similarly, you may walk upstairs every day at work, but if you haven’t done anything resembling a jumping lunge since primary school, your quads probably aren’t going to be happy after your first BODYATTACK class.
-All Les Mills instructors are trained to give options as they coach the workout to make this easier and less painful.
+BH: “Avoiding muscle pain or strain relies on knowing your limits during a workout.
+If you haven’t curled a bar for a long time, chances are your biceps aren’t going to be too happy when you suddenly subject them to all the bicep curls in a BODYPUMP workout (it could be up to 100 reps).
+Similarly, you may walk upstairs every day at work, but if you haven’t done anything resembling a jumping lunge since primary school, your quads probably aren’t going to be happy after your first BODYATTACK workout.
+All LES MILLS workouts feature options that make the workout easier and less painful.
 Put your ego on hold and take the options.
-Your muscles will still gain the benefit without the soreness.
+Your muscles will still gain the benefit without the soreness.”

 • Ease your way into exercise, slowly increasing the frequency, duration and intensity over time